Customer Experiences

 Data analysis

-After checking for completeness and consistency, the statistical analysis is carried out, which can include different methods depending on the research question, from descriptive statistics to complex multivariate analyses.
+After checking for completeness and consistency, statistical analysis is performed, which may involve different methods depending on the research question, ranging from descriptive statistics to complex multivariate analyses.
 The results are interpreted in the context of the original research objectives and taking into account possible limitations of the study.

-The subject pool comprises 9,000 individuals covering a wide range of demographic categories to represent the diversity of the population in Germany.
+The pool of test subjects comprises 9,000 individuals covering a wide range of demographic categories in order to represent the diversity of the population in Germany.

 Panel distribution

-Depending on the study and survey objective, the survey panels are compiled from the respondent pool in order to achieve valid results and minimize wastage.
+Depending on the study and survey objective, survey panels are compiled from the pool of respondents in order to achieve valid results and keep wastage to a minimum.

 Demographic characteristics